thundergnat/Linux-Joystick/README.md

   * `type` - the type of joystick event it was; 1: button, 2: axis

-  * `number` - which input emmitted the event: one of the enumerated buttons or axes
+  * `number` - which input emitted the event: one of the enumerated buttons or axes

   * `value` - the value associated with the event; button: 0 or 1, axis: -32767 to 32767